Welcome to this online course on chemical engineering simulation using Aspen Plus.

 Aspen Plus serves as the engineering platform for modeling processes from Upstream through Gas Processing to Petroleum Refining, Petrochemicals, Chemicals and Pharmaceutical processes.

-This online course is designed around a series of solids process examples which we work through to a model solution.
-It is an essential guide to understanding the principles, features and functions of Aspen Plus when modeling solids handling processes.
+This online course is designed around a series of piping system examples which we work through to a model solution.
+It is an essential guide to understanding the principles, features and functions of Aspen Plus when modeling piping systems, fittings, valves, pumps and compressors.

-This understanding is a prerequisite for a successful design, simulation, rating & optimization of your plant and solids handling equipment.
+This understanding is a prerequisite for a successful design, simulation, rating & optimization of your plant and piping system.